 - Voluntary early retirement (restrictions apply) from age 50 (1995 section) or 55 (2008 section) (members will receive a reduced pension because the pension will be paid earlier and for longer).

 Final pay controls:

-Final pay controls protect the NHS Pension Scheme against the costs of excessive increases in pensionable pay.
-Under the current regulations employers are charged if they give a scheme member an increase in pensionable pay which is above an allowable amount in the final three years of their employment.
-The Department of Health and Social Care (DHSC) is consulting on proposed changes to the final pay control regulations, in the 1995 section of the NHS Pension Scheme.
-The proposed changes have been announced and agreed.
+Final pay controls protect the 1995 section of the NHS Pension Scheme against the costs of excessive increases in pensionable pay.
+Employers are charged if they give a scheme member an increase in pensionable pay which is above an allowable amount in the final 3 years of their employment.

 Resources for employers:

 - 1995/2008 Scheme guide can be found at the bottom of the member hub page on the NHS Pensions website.

 - The employer charter, outlining your employer responsibilities can be found at the bottom of the employer hub page of the NHS Pensions website.

 - NHS Pensions administration contact details for administrative queries.